I Don’t Want To Take My Partner Home Because I’m Ashamed Of My Family

-Ever wondered what you'd ask a therapist, given the chance?
-We asked Dr. Sheri Jacobson, a retired psychotherapist with over 17 years' clinical experience and the founder of HarleyTherapy.com, for advice on the things we worry about in private.
+We asked Dr Sheri Jacobson, a retired psychotherapist with over 17 years' clinical experience and the founder of HarleyTherapy.com, for advice on the things we worry about in private.

 Question: